dstackai/dstack/docs/docs/index.md

 # What is dstack?

 `dstack` is an open-source orchestration engine for running AI workloads.
-It supports a wide range of cloud providers (such as AWS, GCP, Azure, Lambda, TensorDock, Vast.ai, CUDO, etc.) as well as on-premises infrastructure.
+It supports a wide range of cloud providers (such as AWS, GCP, Azure, Lambda, TensorDock, Vast.ai, CUDO, RunPod, etc.) as well as on-premises infrastructure.

 ## Why use dstack?